- I have a complaint about a bank or financial services firm, are you able to help?

 - Check who you’re talking to.
 If someone is claiming to be from your bank, the PSR or another financial regulator like the FCA, and has contacted you out of the blue asking for money, hang up the phone and get in touch with the organisation directly using their publicly listed contact details.

 - Look a little closer.
-There may be details in the email, letter or phone call that indicate it is not from a genuine source, such as it listing an overseas contact phone number or an email address from a hotmail or gmail account.
+There may be details in the email, letter or phone call that indicate it is not from a genuine source, such as it listing an overseas contact phone number or an email address from a Hotmail or Gmail account.
 Scam emails and letters also often contain spelling mistakes and poor grammar.

 - Take five.
 Don’t allow yourself to be pressured into sending money or revealing your personal details.
 Fraudsters will try to panic you into sending them funds by claiming your account is at risk or that you’ll lose money if you don’t act now.
 Trustworthy organisations don’t do this.
 Take a deep breath and talk about your concerns with a friend or family member.